iMissile/Self.Writing/Notes/DataScience_notes.md

 # 26.09.2019
 ## R
-- COOL! [ggpage](https://emilhvitfeldt.github.io/ggpage/). ggpage is a package to create pagestyled visualizations of text based data.
-It uses ggplot2 and final returns are ggplot2 objects
 - [Vis Example of using `tidyr::hoist()`](https://gist.github.com/batpigandme/048c6eecd04d4d1f32d7b97e5a8b437b).
 - [Jim Hester blog.
 Software Engineer.
 RStudio](https://www.jimhester.com/).
 I am a Software Engineer at RStudio, where I work on Hadley Wickham’s team developing open source R packages for the tidyverse and r-lib projects.
 I use my knowledge of R, C++ and other languages to build useful, correct, and performant R packages.
 - [edwindj/daff](https://github.com/edwindj/daff).
 Diff, patch and merge for data.frames, see http://paulfitz.github.io/daff/